jtimlin/hp-quiz-game/README.md

 My highscores page didn't save scores.
 The fix to this problem was a single '.' missing before the 'join' command in the JavaScript file.

 My daughter is a huge Harry Potter fan.
-She has been testing this quiz and gave me: 9/10 points. :) She also found questions with only incorrect answers.
+She has been testing this quiz and gave me: 9/10 points. :) She also found two questions with only incorrect answers.

 I ran the html files through the validator and got no errors.